flopezag/fiware-testbed-deploy/doc/index.md

 ## Introduction

 FIWARE Testbed Deploy is a scripts sets developed to deploy Openstack testbeds.
 It includes a set of scripts to create a secure environment for testing is provided.
-The environment in a virtual machine using the FIWARE Lab infrastructure (or any Cloud infrastructure).
+The environment is a virtual machine using the FIWARE Lab infrastructure (or any Cloud infrastructure).
 Only it is required to have some valid credentials to access to a Cloud.

 The installation of the testbed is fully automatized and consists on an OpenStack